quicwg/base-drafts/draft-ietf-quic-http.md

 ## Frame Types {#iana-frames}

 This document establishes a registry for HTTP/3 frame type codes.
-The "HTTP/3 Frame Type" registry manages an 8-bit space.
-The "HTTP/3 Frame Type" registry operates under either of the "IETF Review" or "IESG Approval" policies
+The "HTTP/3 Frame Type" registry governs a 62-bit space.
+This space is split into three spaces that are governed by different policies.
+Values between 0x00 and 0x3f (in hexadecimal) are assigned via the Standards Action or IESG Review policies
-{{?RFC8126}} for values from 0x00 up to and including 0xef, with values from 0xf0 up to and including 0xff being reserved for Experimental Use.
+{{!RFC8126}}.
+Values from 0x40 to 0x3fff operate on the Specification Required policy {{!RFC8126}}.
+All other values are assigned to Private Use {{!RFC8126}}.

 While this registry is separate from the "HTTP/2 Frame Type" registry defined in
-{{RFC7540}}, it is preferable that the assignments parallel each other.
+{{RFC7540}}, it is preferable that the assignments parallel each other where the code spaces overlap.
 If an entry is present in only one registry, every effort SHOULD be made to avoid assigning the corresponding value to an unrelated operation.

 New entries in this registry require the following information: